Beach-nesting Birds

 NYC Bird Alliance monitors several local populations of beach-nesting waterbirds in order to better understand declines in their populations, and to provide a sound scientific grounding as we advocate for further protections for them.
 We also conduct research using banding and migration tracking technologies to better understand both local and long-distance movements of these species.
 Read about our banding work in the species profiles below.

-We use our research and expertise to inform local communities about the threats posed to vulnerable beach-nesting birds through our Share the Shore campaign.
-Through in-person events, messaging at beaches, and social media, Share the Shore unites the voices of scientists, birders, and beachgoers to help others learn about these birds and become engaged as their protectors.
-Learn more about our Share the Shore outreach.
+We use our research and expertise to inform local communities about the threats posed to vulnerable beach-nesting birds through our collaborative Share the Shore campaign.
+Partnering with local on-the-ground organizations for in-person events, messaging at beaches, and social media, Share the Shore unites the voices of scientists, birders, and beachgoers to help others learn about these birds and become engaged as their protectors.
+Learn more about Share the Shore

 Get to Know the Beach-nesting Birds!